 The measurement in the lower half of the figure is more interesting.
-In this case, the Hall voltage is precisely quantized as $V = (h/e^2)(1/\nu)I$ where I is the current, h is Plank's constant, e the electron charge and $\nu = p/q$ is a ratio of small integers.
-This quantization is extremely precise - to within about a part in 1010.
+In this case, the Hall voltage is precisely quantized as $V=(h/e^2)(1/\nu)I$ where I is the current, h is Plank's constant, e the electron charge and $\nu=p/q$ is a ratio of small integers.
+This quantization of V/I is extremely precise - to within about a part in 10^{10} .
 This is like measuring the distance from London to Los Angeles to within a millimeter.
-Experiments of this sort are used in the metrological definition of the Ohm.
+Experiments of this sort are (soon to be) used in the metrological definition of the Ohm.
 What is most surprising is that the measured voltage does not depend on details, such as the shape of the sample, whether there is disorder in the sample, or where you put the voltage leads or how you attach them as long as the current and voltage leads are topologically crossed, as they are in the lower figure, but not in the upper figure.
 We should emphasize that this is extremely unusual.
-If you were to measure the resistance of a bar of copper, the voltage would depend entirely on how far apart you put put the leads and the shape of the sample.
-This extremely unusual independence of all details is a strong hint that we have something robust and topological happening here.
-Finally we can ask about what the particles are that we want to braid around each other in the FQHE case.
-These so-called quasiparticles are like the point-vortices of the FQHE superfluid. $^{^{13}}$ Electronic systems can be made two dimensional in several ways.
-Most usually electrons are confined in between layers of semiconductors in a so-called heterostructure quantum well.
-However, one can also use substances like graphene which are only one atom thick and allow electron motion strictly in 2d 14A comment in comparing this paradigm to the common paradigm of high energy physics.
-In high energy there is generally the idea that there is some grand unified theory (GUT) at very high energy scale and it is extremely symmetric, but then when the universe cools to low temperature, symmetry breaks (such as electro-weak symmetry) and we obtain the physics of the world around us.
+If you were to meathe universe cools to low temperature, symmetry breaks (such as electro-weak symmetry) and we obtain the physics of the world around us.
 The paradigm is opposite here.
 The electrons in magnetic field at high temperature have no special symmetry.
 However, as we cool down to lower temperature, a huge symmetry emerges.
-The topological theory is symmetric under all diffeomorphisms (smooth distortions) of space and time.
+The topological theory is symmetric under all diffeomorphisms (smooth distortions) of space and time. sure the resistance of a bar of copper, the voltage would depend entirely on how far apart you put the leads and the shape of the sample.
+This extremely unusual independence of all details is a strong hint that we have something robust and topological happening here.
+Finally we can ask about what the particles are that we want to braid around each other in the FQHE case.
+These so-called quasiparticles are like the point-vortices of the FQHE superfluid.
 So in fact, Kelvin was almost right!
 He was thinking about vortices knotting in the dissipationless aether.
 Here we are thinking about point vortices in the dissipationless FQHE fluid, but we move the vortices around in time to form knots!
-Chapter 3 Particle Quantum Statistics We have been discussing braiding particles around, or exchanging their positions.
-This is the domain of what we call particle statistics (or quantum statistics).
-What we mean by this is "what happens to the many particle wavefunction when particles are exchanged in a certain way".
-We are familiar with bosons and fermions^{1,2}.
-If we exchange to bosons the wavefunction is unchanged, if we exchange two fermions the wavefunction accumulates a -1 sign.
-Various arguments have been given as to why these are the only possibilities.
-The argument usually given in introductory books is as follows If you exchange a pair of particles then Exchange them again, you get back where you started.
-So the square of the exchange operator should be 1, and there two square roots of 1 and +1 and -1.
-So these are the two possibilities.
-In the modern era this argument is considered to be incorrect (or at least not really sufficient).
-To really understand the possibilities in exchange statistics, we need to think about quantum physics from the Feynman path integral point of view.
-Parts of this section might be familiar to many people who know a lot about path integrals.
-If so, skip down to section 3.2 This is not going to be a course on path integrals, see other refs for that!
-3.1 Single Particle Path Integral.
-Probably you know this!
+Chapter Summary - Knot invariants, such as the Kauffman invariant, help distinguish knots from each other. - The quantum dynamics of certain particles are determined by certain knot invariants. - Computation of certain knot invariants is computationally "hard" on a classical computer, but not hard using particles whose dynamics is given by knot invariants. - Computation by braiding these particles is equivalent to any other quantum computer. - Physical systems which have these particles include fractional quantum Hall effect.